455-labs/digifinder/docs/RETROSPECTIVE.md

 To maintain a clean and professional commit history, the team agreed on a unified commit message guideline.
 This helped keep the repository organized and made it easier to follow the development process over time.

-## Individual Contributions

-### Dark Mode

-Implemented a theme-aware dark mode using CSS variables and Vuetify theming.
-The goal was to improve visual comfort in low-light enviroments and ensure consistent styling across all components.

-### Tooltips

-Added tooltips to interactive elements such as buttons and icons to improve usability and clarity, especially for first-time users.
-Tooltips provide contextual hints without cluttering the UI.

-### Mobile-First Design

-Focused on a mobile-first approach throughout the layout and styling process.
-Components were initially designed for smaller screens and progressivey enhanced for tablet and desktop views using media queries.

-### Mobile Hamburger Menu

-As part of the mobile-first design, header action buttons were moved under a hamburger menu on small screens.
-During the planning phase, it was identified that displaying multiple action buttons directly in the header was not intuitive on mobile devices.
-Grouping these actions into a hamburger menu improved usability, clarity and touch accessibility on phones.

 ## Core Idea

 As part of the course requirements, the application had to utilize an external API.